Skip to main content

 • Ceremony – Determine/Reserve/Manage venue

-• Decorations – Determine decorations and assist with set up prior to ceremony
+• Decorations – Select decorations/Assist with set up prior to ceremony

 • Food – Work with caterer to determine menu

-The ceremony program will be compiled by director’s office.
+The ceremony program will be compiled by the Executive Director’s office.
 Electronic and paper copies will be available for the ceremony.

 Recognition Categories